The 16 Types of Business Meetings (and Why They Matter)

 Meeting Format

-Smaller kickoffs may follow a simple pattern and be held in the team’s regular meeting space, but many workshops take place in a special location; somewhere off site, outside, or otherwise distinct from the normal work environment.
+Smaller kickoffs may follow a simple pattern and be held in the team’s regular meeting space, but many workshops take place in a special location; somewhere off-site, outside, or otherwise distinct from the normal work environment.
 All these meetings start with introductions and level-setting of some kind: a group exercise, a review of the project goals, and perhaps a motivational speech from the sponsor.
 Then, the team engages in a series of exercises or activities in pursuit of the work product.
 Since these meetings are long, coffee and cookies may be expected.
 Workshops conclude with a review of the work product, and often a reflective exercise.
 That said, while the basic pattern for a workshop is fairly standard, these are bespoke meetings that do not adhere to any particular rituals.
-The people who plan and facilitate the meeting work hard to create opportunities for serendipity; they want the team to discover things about each other and the work that inspire and engage them.
+The people who plan and facilitate the meeting work hard to create opportunities for serendipity; they want the team to discover things about each other and the work that inspires and engages them.

 To learn more, visit our Workshops Resource Center.